MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/overview.md

 # What is Bing Autosuggest?

-If your application sends queries to any of the Bing Search APIs, you can use the Bing Autosuggest API to improve your users' search experience.
-The Bing Autosuggest API returns a list of suggested queries based on the partial query string in the search box.
-As characters are entered into the search box, you can display suggestions in a drop-down list.
+Use Bing Autosuggest API to improve your users' search box experience by providing a list of suggested queries with each character they type.

+As the user types their search query, send Bing the partial query string and get back suggestions.
+The more complete the user’s query string is, the more relevant the list of suggested query terms will be.
+For example, the suggestions that Bing might return for *m* are likely to be less relevant than the suggestions Bing returns for *micro*.

+The suggestions are based on user intent and past searches made by the user and others.

 ## Bing Autosuggest API features